zedlopez/ifm/The Recipe Book.md

 	The business card is in the Junction.
 The description is "'Peter de Sèvres: consultant mnemonicist.'"

 But if the object is a leaflet, say, ``EXAMINE`` should only describe the cover: ``READ`` would be the command a player would expect to use to get at the text itself.
 Inform normally defines ``READ`` to be the same command as ``EXAMINE``, which is good for things like the business card, but counter-productive here.
-[The Trouble with Printing] shows how to separate these two commands, allowing any thing to have a property called its "printing" for text produced by ``READ``, which will be different from its "description", the text produced by ``EXAMINE``.
+[The Trouble with Printing] shows how to separate these two commands, allowing any thing to have a property called its `printing` for text produced by ``READ``, which will be different from its `description`, the text produced by ``EXAMINE``.

 If the object is a lengthy diary, say, nobody would read it from cover to cover in a single IF turn.
 We might then want to allow the player to turn the pages one by one, with commands like ``READ PAGE 4 IN DIARY`` or ``READ THE NEXT PAGE``: see [Pages].